keisukeirie/Amazon_review_helpfulness_prediction/README.md

     - probably the good starting point is playing with sklearn tfidfvectorizer and use different n-gram setting
       and run NMF with that tfidf-matrix.
     - Other option is to use textacy (textacy.extract.ngrams).
+    - Run this code with Spark.
+Apache Spark should give me faster computation time when preprocessing data.

 Reducing features:
   - I think I can reduce dimensionality and increase overall accuracy by reducing less important features from my dataset.
-  - My hope is to find a systematic way of finding these features and put additional steps to drop these features rather than finding least important features and droping last 50 features or 100features.
+  - My hope is to find a systematic way of finding these features and put additional steps to drop these features rather than finding least important features and droping last 50 features or 100features after running xgboost or random forest.

 Working with bigger dataset/major category:
  - with more products and more reviews, I believe my nlp method works better.
- - I just need better AWS instances or set up spark or hadoop that runs with AWS slave instances.
+ - I just need better AWS instances or set up spark or hadoop to run cluster computing.

 ## Other: